 10 Things I Learned While Working At An Ad Agency

 1. Speak Up

 As an introvert, this was something that took me forever to learn, and I don’t really think I embraced it until I ended up leaving the agency life.
 It felt like every week, in my one-on-one my manager was telling me I needed to speak up.
 Sure that seems so easy, just talk!

 5-10 SUPER SMART people in a conference room including your manager, other equals and their managers on the phone with 3-6 people from J.Crew and 1-2 people from Facebook.
 Intimidating does not even come close to describing the feeling.
 Of course, over time you warm up but weekly calls never came easily to me…remember I’m an introvert.

-Even in internal meetings to brainstorms, it was hard to voice my opinion.
-However, I soaked up so much knowledge from others that when I did leave I was able to feel confident to share my voice and opinion.
+Even in internal meetings and brainstorms, it was hard to voice my opinion.
+However, I soaked up so much knowledge from others that when I did leave I was able to feel confident enough to share my voice and opinion.

 2. Details Details Details

 In my head, I thought “Oh, I pay attention to details.”
 There was one report that I worked every single month and EVERY SINGLE MONTH I got it wrong.
 I would work so hard on it and be so confident, send it on for approval and would get it back with notes like “The images are not all aligned” or “Slide 3 is missing a period.”

 This really taught me to look through every single thing with a fine tooth comb, which now comes in handy when looking at reports, emails, and other tasks.